 My friend and I had a bet that the first one to net $1 million in a single year – the other guy had to buy him breakfast.
 Twenty years later I bought him breakfast.
 Entrepreneur.
 “There’s always more money out there to be made,” he said.
 But he wasn’t greedy or materialistic.

 We finished breakfast and he gave me a check for $10,000.
 I gave it to the Chalmers Center (an educational institute led by Brian Fikkert, author of When Helping Hurts).
 I introduced him to some of my other friends who lead nonprofits and he supported their work too.

-I won’t write any cliche insights or platitudes about making life count and all that, but those cliches – carpe diem, be present, life is a gift – they’re true.
-I was at the ocean this morning, being washed in the rhythms and smelling the salty air as the dawn rose behind me.
-This Bougainvillea, with its flare color and resilience, reminded me of him.
+I won’t write any cliches about making life count.
+But those cliches – carpe diem, be present, life is a gift – they’re true.
+I was at the ocean this morning, grieving quietly.
+Listening to the ocean rhythms, feeling as though they were washing time away.
+I love the smell of the salty air.
+Then dawn rose behind me and illuminated this Bougainvillea (featured photo).
+Its flare and resilience reminded me of him.
 Not all of us are Bougainvillea.

 Some of us are like that succulent – Agave.
 Grows in harsh, dry conditions, doesn’t flower very often.
 But, you know, hanging in there.